ccdc-opensource/on-site-webcsd/README.md

 For more information see the [Docker volumes documentation](https://docs.docker.com/compose/compose-file/#volumes).

+## Rollback in case of Update failure

+If an update fails and you need to revert to the previous working version, follow the instructions in the [Updates](#updates) section with the `<specific release tag>` set to the previous version.

 ## Data Updates

 To update an existing database, first check the location of the database that you want to update.
 This will be specified in the `webcsdbackend` volumes section of your docker-compose or local database configuration file.
 Copy the new version of the database to the required location, then do the following: